Usman2124/Usman2124/README.md

 ## About Me

-I am a **Full Stack Developer** with 1 plus year of experience in building scalable, high-performance web applications using the **MERN** stack.
+I am a **Full Stack Developer** with over 1 plus year of experience in building scalable, high-performance web applications using the **MERN** stack.
 I specialize in designing and developing backend systems, crafting user-centric interfaces, and ensuring seamless integrations.
 With a strong understanding of system architecture, API design, database management, and cloud deployments, I’m committed to delivering reliable solutions aligned with business goals.

 I have hands-on experience in both **frontend** and **backend development**, and I’m capable of working independently or as part of cross-functional teams to take projects from concept to production.